clemdee/proposal-not-nullish-operator/README.md

 Also, the suffixe version could introduce [breaking changes](https://es.discourse.group/t/nullish-unary-operator/657/5).

-### [Yet another way](https://stackoverflow.com/questions/3390396/how-can-i-check-for-undefined-in-javascript) of checking undefined variables
+### [Yet another way](https://stackoverflow.com/questions/3390396/how-can-i-check-for-undefined-in-javascript) of checking undefined variables?

 Indeed, there are already too many ways of checking for undefined variables.
 This proposal aims to become the preferred way to handle both _undefined_ and _nullish_ values, in a ES6+ spirit.
 This could replace almost every existing ways of checking _undefined_: